humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-27-data-uris-explained.md

 The clear winner for size is the base 64-encoded version of the image, which is significantly smaller.

 **Note: **Base 64-encoding actually makes images larger.
-If you&#8217;re using HTTP compression, however, you likely won&#8217;t notice a difference because base 64-encoded data compresses extremely well.
-If for some reason you can&#8217;t use HTTP compression, you may want to check how many bytes you&#8217;re sending over the wire to determine if the tradeoff is worth it.
+If you're using HTTP compression, however, you likely won't notice a difference because base 64-encoded data compresses extremely well.
+If for some reason you can't use HTTP compression, you may want to check how many bytes you're sending over the wire to determine if the tradeoff is worth it.

 ## Not just for images